mackerelio/mackerel-agent-plugins/README.md

 Some plugins may not work on CentOS/RedHat 5 because the golang compiler (gc) doesn't support the old kernel.
 (https://golang.org/doc/install)

+Some plugins are not contained in rpm and deb packages.
+If you want to use them, build them.

 Contribution
 ============